Jestmeister/SNACS/README.md

   -artificial_data.py : Generates artificial data with the Newman-Watts-Strogatz model and injects it with anomalies

   -main.ipynb : Runs the experiments for the artificial data

+  -RealData.ipynb :  Runs the experiments for the real data

+Remaining files are to be cleaned up and exists only because of test purpuses